KurnoCode/KurnoCode/README.md

 - 👋 Hi, I’m @KurnoCode
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning C#, Python, C++, Java and my way around Debian.
+- 🌱 I’m currently learning C++, Python, C#, Java, and Debian.

 <!---
 KurnoCode/KurnoCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.